 4. Oats & Barley

 Barley, when used as whole grain and not in its alcohol state, helps in milk production.
-Barley is rich in B-glucan, a polysaccharide that helps increasing prolactin.
+Barley is rich in B-glucan, a polysaccharide that helps increase prolactin.
 Prolactin enables mothers to produce milk!
 You can just make barley soup, salad, mix it with oats and have it for lunch/dinner/breakfast

 Equally important, oats serve the same purpose.
-They are also rich beta-glucan.
+They are also rich in beta-glucan.
 You can have oatmeal with milk & let there be milk.
 It’s a win-win call.
 You can also try out different recipes with oats like oats cookies, or oats crumbles, etc.